By Melodie McCullough

 “INAC are government bureaucrats who seek the eliminate Indians at all costs,” she told the Senate committee.
 “They are not concerned with understanding that many Indigenous women and girls will not report rape to the police.
 For valid reasons, Indigenous women and girls don’t trust the police.”

-“We need to place parameters around the clauses and terms as a measure to make sure Indigenous women and girls do not face unreasonable barrier,” Gehl said.
+“We need to place parameters around the clauses and terms as a measure to make sure Indigenous women and girls do not face unreasonable barriers,” Gehl said.
 “Otherwise, INAC and Department of Justice will develop unreasonable criteria of evidence, such as the requirement of police reports, rape kits, social workers’ and therapists’ reports, and photographs of bruising and tears in the vagina.”

 Gehl said she will continue her work to ensure that Indigenous mothers and children are not excluded from registration due to an unknown or unstated paternity, especially in situations of sexual violence and an abuse of power.